hondaya14/hondaya14.github.io/README.md

 # hondaya14.github.io

 This repository contains the source code for [hondaya.co](https://hondaya.co), Yasuhisa Honda's personal website and blog.
-The site is built with **Next.js** and styled with **Tailwind CSS**.
-Blog articles are managed using **microCMS** and the project is designed to be statically exported for deployment to GitHub Pages.
+The site is built with **Next.js** and styled with **Tailwind CSS**. the project is designed to be statically exported for deployment to GitHub Pages.

 ## Development